SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls/PT-I-IP-M01-001.md

 ## Implementation

-For all RFC connections a uniform administrative guideline must be available; ownership and usage of the RFC connection should be clearly documented.
+For all RFC connections, a uniform administrative guideline must be available; ownership and usage of the RFC connection should be clearly documented.
 A complete inventory must also be defined and documented for all RFC connections.

 Any RFC connections that are not in use must be deleted.
 (Documentation should reflect the same)